krisyslab/MonashCyber-Project1/README.md

 This document contains the following details:
 - Description of the Topology
 - ELK Configuration
+- Access Policies
 - Beats in Use
 - Machines Being Monitored
 - How to Use the Ansible Build
-- Access Policies

 ### Description of the Topology
 This repository includes code defining the infrastructure below.

-Diagrams/ELK Stack Deployment.PNG

 ![ELK Stack Deployment.png](https://github.com/zenithus/ELK-Stack-Project/blob/2531628f32c14c27ca5c99a5cd78aedd8b21b1ae/Diagrams/ELK%20Stack%20Deployment.PNG)

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the "D*mn Vulnerable Web Application"

 Load balancing ensures that the application will be highly **available**, in addition to restricting **inbound access** to the network.
 The load balancer ensures that work to process incoming traffic will be shared by the three vulnerable web servers.
 Access controls will ensure that only authorized users — namely, ourselves — will be able to connect in the first place.